vision72/-100DaysofMLCode/4.averma12/LOG.md

 And how to define Sigmoid and Tanh layers for RNN and LSTM.
 Swift India meetup
 Learnt about protocols and generics

+# Day 44-45
+Learnt about inner workings of RNN and LSTM
+Learnt about the steps used in a framework to train a model Trained vanilla LSTM using keras for practice
+Training with ensemble learning and CLR using keras.
+Will apply to seq2seq with attention for udacity project